polytope-labs/ismp/handlers/consensus.md

 ```

 This should be a subjectively chosen initial state for a consensus client.
 A sort of trusted setup for the initiated.
 Because it is subjectively chosen, it is recommended that this message is initiated either by the "admin" of the state machine or through a quorum of votes which allows the network to properly audit the contents of the initial consensus state.
-The handler for this message simply persists the consensus client and all of it's intermediate states as
+The handler for this message simply persists the consensus client and all of it's intermediate states as is to storage.

 ## `fn update_client(host: &dyn IsmpHost, message: ConsensusMessage)`